SchoolSchool of Arts & Sciences

 What You'll Learn

 Our students learn to appreciate the enduring appeal of classical art forms, explore and analyze classical — poetic, philosophical, and rhetorical — texts, and develop intermediate knowledge of a classical language.
-Our graduates critically understand the classical world’s role in developing Western traditions of philosophy and theology.
+Our graduates critically understand the classical world’s contribution to the development of Western intellectual and cultural traditions.

 Develop in the areas of language, communications, and fine arts by participating in the tradition of the trivium — the basis for a liberal arts education.

-Your study of classical language will enhance your understanding of linguistics and your ability to communicate effectively.
+Your study of a classical language will refine your mental precision, enhance your capacity for abstract thought, and improve your ability to communicate effectively.

 Immersing yourself in the foundational art forms of Western culture will inform your understanding of modern culture.